 Houston Information Systems Management Schools

-Information systems management encompasses an array of different subfields that stretch into areas such as computer networks, security systems and even programming.
+Information systems (IS) management encompasses an array of different subfields that stretch into areas such as computer networks, security systems and even programming.
 The Houston area has several schools that collectively offer a diverse range of programs in many areas of this field.
-Read about the required courses at three colleges, and take a moment to review the table of school stats that follows.
-Also included is a few details on another program option in the area.
+Read about the required courses at two colleges, and take a moment to review the table of school stats that follows.
+Also included are a few details on other program options in the area.

 - The University of Houston-Clear Lake, located around 25 miles from downtown Houston, offers graduate-level certificates in management information systems.